Texas Ranches

 TXR: And where do you see risks with AI?

-James Clement: AI only gets better as it learns, and if you're using a platform that doesn't truly know all the things… then you're just getting an answer.
-People just have to understand that that answer might only be as good as the data it has.
+James Clement: AI only gets better as it learns, and if you're using a platform that doesn't truly know all of the important lessons and data… then you're just getting a best-guess answer.
+People just have to understand that that answer might only be as good as the data the AI has.

 TXR: What concerns do ranchers have about new technology?